Money Matters

 Here’s what we cover:

-UK landlords will be impacted by Making Tax Digital in 2026 if their rental income or combined rental and sole trader income is above the MTD for Income Tax threshold of £50,000.
+UK landlords are impacted by Making Tax Digital in 2026 if their rental income or combined rental and sole trader income is above the MTD for Income Tax threshold of £50,000.

 We don’t need to tell you that landlords are not typical when compared to other types of business.